Jaskiranjot-Kaur/Wobb-Assignment1/README.md

   handler — just debug code someone forgot to remove.
 Deleted it.
 - Found a `data-search={searchQuery}` attribute being written onto every card for no reason.
   Removed it too.
+- YouTube search was breaking for some creators — a few entries in youtube.json (Vlad and Niki, Kids Diana Show, Like Nastya) don't have a username field at all in the raw data, only handle/custom_name.
+That       made the card show "@undefined" and broke the link to the profile page.
+Fixed.

 ### Dead code